postworthy/postworthy/README.md

 Before you run the application for the first time you will need to sign up for the twitter developer api.
-You will need to use the example.web.config file in the Postworthy.Web project to create a web.config and also use the example.app.config in the UpdateRepository project and the Grouping to create app.config files for each.
+You will need to use the example.web.config file in the Postworthy.Web project to create a web.config and also use the example.app.config in the UpdateRepository, Grouping, and Streaming projects to create app.config files for each.

 You will then need to authorize your twitter account and use the  example.userscollection.config file in the Postworthy.Web directory to create a userscollection.config file.